cabforum/servercert/docs/NSR.md

 **Secure Zone:**  An area (physical or logical) protected by physical and logical controls that appropriately protect the confidentiality, integrity, and availability of Certificate Systems.

-**Security Support System:**   A system used to provide security support functions, which MAY include authentication, network boundary control, audit logging, audit log reduction and analysis, vulnerability scanning, and intrusion detection.
+**Security Support System:**   A system used to provide security support functions, which MAY include authentication, network boundary control, audit logging, audit log reduction and analysis, vulnerability scanning, and intrusion detection (Host-based intrusion detection), Network-based intrusion detection).

 **System:**  One or more pieces of equipment or software that stores, transforms, or communicates data.